lvhuyen/Notes/StreamingSourceWithALargeNumberOfFiles.md

 - Need to define how files are put into each folder - basing on the event time (file generation time) or processing time (received time).
 If event time is used, then there's a need to handle late coming files.
 - For the case when the pipeline is interrupted for a long time, with a heap of non-processed files queued up, there needs to be a proper handling of pagination.

+# V. Implementation
+The implementation here is done in Flink.

+For the first issue